Stephen Grossberg: Career and infrastructure development

 Given that there was little or no infrastructure to support the fields that he and other modeling pioneers were advancing, Grossberg founded several institutions aimed at providing interdisciplinary training, research, and publication outlets in the fields of computational neuroscience, connectionist cognitive science, and neuromorphic technology.
 In 1981, he founded the Center for Adaptive Systems at Boston University and remains its director.
 In 1991, he founded the Department of Cognitive and Neural Systems at Boston University and served as its chairman until 2007.
 In 2004, he founded the NSF Center of Excellence for Learning in Education, Science, and Technology (CELEST) and served as its director until 2009.

 All of these institutions were aimed at answering two related questions: i) How does the brain control behavior? ii) How can technology emulate biological intelligence?

 In 1987, Grossberg founded and was first President of the International Neural Network Society (INNS), which grew to 3700 members from 49 states of the United States and 38 countries during the fourteen months of his presidency.
 The formation of INNS soon led to the formation of the European Neural Network Society (ENNS) and the Japanese Neural Network Society (JNNS).
-Grossberg also founded the INNS official journal, and was its Editor-in-Chief from 1987 to 2010.
+Grossberg also founded the INNS official journal, Neural Networks, and was its Editor-in-Chief from 1987 to 2010.
 Neural Networks is also the archival journal of ENNS and JNNS.

 Grossberg's lecture series at MIT Lincoln Laboratory triggered the national DARPA Neural Network Study in 1987–88, which led to heightened government interest in neural network research.
 He was General Chairman of the first IEEE International Conference on Neural Networks (ICNN) in 1987 and played a key role in organizing the first INNS annual meeting in 1988, whose fusion in 1989 led to the International Joint Conference on Neural Networks (IJCNN), which remains the largest annual meeting devoted to neural network research.
 Grossberg has also organized and chaired the annual International Conference on Cognitive and Neural Systems (ICCNS) from 1997 to 2013, as well as many other conferences in the neural networks field.

 Grossberg has served on the editorial board of 30 journals, including Journal of Cognitive Neuroscience, Behavioral and Brain Sciences, Cognitive Brain Research, Cognitive Science, Neural Computation, IEEE Transactions on Neural Networks, IEEE Expert, and the International Journal of Humanoid Robotics.